 Use Binaural Beats

-Binaural beats use different frequencies to effect the brain (and other parts of the body!).
+Binaural beats use different frequencies to affect the brain (and other parts of the body!).

-Some people find that binaural beats help to induce altered states, improve healing, and help with meditation.
+Some people find that binaural beats help induce altered states, improve healing, and help with meditation.

 They are also said to:

 - Promote creativity

 - Increase positive moods